 What is a HTTP node?

-HTTP node can be used to make any sort of HTTP(s) calls form a workflow.
+HTTP node can be used to make HTTP(S) calls from a workflow.
 The HTTP node has several abilities that help one integrate to tools like calling an API endpoint or a ticketing system such as JIRA, Freshdesk to name a few.
 This can also be used to trigger one of Totalcloud's workflows.
 You can add new collections, update existing collections, override existing databases, or delete the database directly through this node.
 Predominantly any software system that has a HTTP end point can be triggered through this node.